runpod/docs/docs/instant-clusters/index.md

 All accounts have a default spending limit.
 To launch a larger cluster, submit a support ticket at help@runpod.io
 :::

-## Multi-Link Support for higher Throughput
+## Multi-Link Support for higher throughput

 We are excited to offer Multi-link connectivity between nodes, with up to 8 high-bandwidth interfaces per pod.
 Each interface `eth1, eth2, ..., eth8` provides a private subnet for inter-node communication, made available to distributed backends such as NCCL or GLOO.

 ## Applications